-Philosophy Resources: Websites.
+Philosophy & Psychology Resources: Websites.
 29 Oxford University Philosophy Lectures.
 Aviso de derrumbe.
 No es extraño que Alemania, el país que ha producido mentes como las de Kant, Hegel, Nietzsche o Marx, tenga devoción por la filosofía, lo inusual es que la nueva revelación del pensamiento alemán —tronco inevitable del pensamiento occidental moderno— sea un autor oriental que cuando era un treintañero cambió Corea del Sur por Europa.

 Hoy los libros de ese autor, Byung-Chul Han, son prestigiosos superventas en un país que todavía discute apasionadamente a sus filósofos vivos, sean Jürgen Habermas, Peter Sloterdijk o Richard David Precht.
 Han ya es uno de ellos.
 Byung-Chul Han nació en 1959 en Seúl y allí estudió metalurgia, pero pronto llegó a la conclusión de que con aquello no iba a ninguna parte.
 La carrera ni siquiera le interesaba.
 Decidió instalarse en Alemania y estudiar literatura, aunque acabó interesado en la filosofía.